Isotropic quadratic form: Hyperbolic plane

 Through the polarization identity the quadratic form is related to a symmetric bilinear form B(u, v) = 1/4(q(u + v) − q(u − v)).

 Two vectors u and v are orthogonal when B(u, v) = 0.
 In the case of the hyperbolic plane, such u and v are hyperbolic-orthogonal.

 Split quadratic space

 A space with quadratic form is split (or metabolic) if there is a subspace which is equal to its own orthogonal complement; equivalently, the index of isotropy is equal to half the dimension.
 The hyperbolic plane is an example, and over a field of characteristic not equal to 2, every split space is a direct sum of hyperbolic planes.

 Relation with classification of quadratic forms

-From the point of view of classification of quadratic forms, anisotropic spaces are the basic building blocks for quadratic spaces of arbitrary dimensions.
-For a general field F, classification of anisotropic quadratic forms is a nontrivial problem.
+From the point of view of classification of quadratic forms, spaces with definite quadratic forms are the basic building blocks for quadratic spaces of arbitrary dimensions.
+For a general field F, classification of definite quadratic forms is a nontrivial problem.
 By contrast, the isotropic forms are usually much easier to handle.
-By Witt's decomposition theorem, every inner product space over a field is an orthogonal direct sum of a split space and an anisotropic space.
+By Witt's decomposition theorem, every inner product space over a field is an orthogonal direct sum of a split space and a space with definite quadratic form.